TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 * Unzip it within a new Docker container
 * Import the file `current.sql` from the unzipped files to the development database using the `psql` utility.

-Note the naming, it expects an archive called `current.zip` which contains a single file called `current.sql`.
+Note the naming, it expects a zip archive at `db/current.zip` which contains a single file called `current.sql`.

 ## Planned Extensions (Upcoming Tutorials)